 So that`s how we did it.

-I would say in total it took about four months (the spring/summer season).Nights took much longer- as in about six months to maybe a bit longer.
+I would say in total it took about four months (the spring/summer season).Nights took much longer- as in about six months to maybe a year.
 Night cloth at this stage is SO easy as there are often only one to two wees.
 Only once the nappy was off did he start to wake up in the night sometimes and need a wee.
 And this does not happen every night to this day.

 As you can see, we did not need to pull nappies up and down.
 That phase simply was not needed as he grasped to use the potty when he was free of a nappy.
 Only once we had fully grasped the control did we add underpants.